 Name Status Indication On A WPS synchronization is established. ₩PS Flashing A wireless device is trying to connect to the network via WPS.
 This process may take up to 3 minutes.
 Off A WPS synchronization has been established for more than 5 minutes or a WPS synchronization failed.
 On The USB device is identified and ready to use. ŮUSB Flashing The USB device is being identified.
-Off No USB device is plugged into the USB port. - On At least one LAN port is connected. □LAN Off No LAN port is connected.
-S On The wireless 2.4GHz or 5GHz band is enabled. ி Wireless Off The wireless function is disabled.
-On Internet connection is available.
-Off No Internet connection or the modem router is operating in Bridge mode.
-On ADSL line is synchronized and ready to use. ∃ADSL Flashing The ADSL negotiation is in progress. □ ADJE Off ADSL synchronization failed.
+Off No USB device is plugged into the USB port. П On At least one LAN port is connected. □LAN Off No LAN port is connected.
+S On The wireless 2.4GHz or 5GHz band is enabled. ன் Wireless Off The wireless function is disabled.
+On Internet connection is available. ଥ Internet Off No Internet connection or the modem router is operating in Bridge mode.
+On ADSL line is synchronized and ready to use. ₩ Flashing The ADSL negotiation is in progress.
+LIAUSE Off ADSL synchronization failed.
 Please refer to Note 1 for troubleshooting.
-On System initialization complete. ் Power Flashing System initializing or firmware upgrading is in process.
-Do not disconnect or power off the modem router.
-Off Power is off.
-Please ensure that the power adapter is connected correctly.
+415- On Power is on.
+U Power Off Power is off.